bbarker/ATS-Postiats-wiki/C-interface.md

 ```

 Then use `gcc -E`, for example, to preprocess `mymacro_hats` to generate a HATS file `mymacro.hats`, which can be included in ATS code directly.

+A limitation of this approach is that constants defined in a C library can not be handled in this way, since
+other things are also defined in a C library that will not parse as ATS code.